Total $\mathbb{A}$-variation flows: Introduction

-This paper is structured as follows: In Section \ref{section 2}, we will introduce the space $\BVA$ and some of its properties.
+In Section \ref{section 2}, we will introduce the space $\BVA$ and some of its properties.
 Furthermore, we will cover the preliminaries from convex analysis.
-In Section \ref{section 3} we will introduce a duality pairing for $\mathbb{A}u$ and study Green's-type formulas for $\BVA$.
+In Section \ref{section 3}, we will introduce a duality pairing for $\mathbb{A}u$ and study Green's-type formulas for $\BVA$.
 In Section \ref{section 4}, we will introduce the functional $F$ without boundary terms and the precise formulation of the theorem about the subdifferential.
-In Section \ref{section 5}, we will study the pointwise representations discussed above.
 In Section \ref{section 6}, we will study the functional with Dirichlet boundary conditions.
 In Section \ref{section 7}, we will prove that the flow can be approximated by the flow for $f^q$, as discussed above.
-The proofs of the subdifferential characterizations and the relaxation are contained in Section \ref{proof section}.
+The proofs of the subdifferential characterisations and the relaxation are contained in Section \ref{proof section}.